 Don’t apply too much force when curbing the blinds because it can damage the quality and texture of your wooden blinds.
 Clean the blind thoroughly with this technique.
-You notice that in just a few minutes, all the grease spots on your blinds vanish.
+Your blinds should be squeaky clean and free from greasing afterwards.

 Note: Never use excessive amounts of soap for the cleaning of your blinds.
-Use just a 2 TB spoon of soap in a liter of warm water.
+For instance, if you have a litre of warm water, only mix around two tablespoons of soap or detergent into it.
 Be careful when buying detergent, as you have to buy a mild detergent for the cleaning process.